 The Electrical & Computer Engineering Department proudly presents its weekly seminar series, featuring specialists from industry, community, and campus.
 Our seminar is free and open to the public.
-The new season of ECE Seminar begins Wednesday, January 17.
-Join us Wednesdays at 10:30 AM in the Micron Engineering Center, room 114 starting January 17, 2018.
+The new season of ECE Seminar begins Wednesday, September 5.
+Join us Wednesdays at 10:30 AM in the RUCH building, room 103.

 Fall 2017 Seminar Lineup